What if Santa went virtual?

 What if the children weren’t very good this year?

-We don’t have access to Santa’s data analytics dashboard, often referred to as the naughty or nice display.
+We don’t have access to Santa’s data analytics dashboard, often referred to as the naughty or nice list.
 However, we know it has a tally of how many good children will be getting a toy and how many bad children will be receiving a lump of coal.

 This year’s ratio of good and bad children may be unknown, but we could calculate the production value if every child received a lump of coal.
 Let’s assume a lump of coal is half a kilogram, as Amazon used to sell half a kilogram of Christmas coal for $6.
 We can then multiply that by 526 million children and we’d have a total of around 289,908 tons of coal.